The Friends of the Commons of Malvern

 If you object to this proposal, which could damage the eastern gateway to Malvern, please come along to the meeting on Tuesday 20th and support other residents.

 It used to be that the whole of the Malvern Hills and Commons were protected for the benefit of the public by the Malvern Hills Conservators, who have rebadged themselves as the Malvern Hills Trust, with a view to obtaining increased revenue.
-Currently the Trust is largely funded by a precept levied on those who pay Council Tax and income from the car parks on the Malvern Hills; there is also believed to be some income from the EU which could be lost as a result of BREXIT.
+Currently the Trust is largely funded by a precept levied on those who pay Council Tax and income from the car parks on the Malvern Hills; there is also believed to be some income which might be lost as a result of BREXIT.

 Early in 2017 residents became aware that a body calling itself the Rose Farm Partnership was seeking an Easement from the Trust for permission to build a wide access road across the common from Chance Lane into the field known as Rose Farm, in order to build a large housing estate.
 The field, which lies opposite the Green Dragon pub, is of about 25 acres so a developer would likely want to build between 300 and 500 homes.

 Site of requested easement

 A second Easement crossing Jackpit Lane into Hall Green Close was also being sought for an 'emergency access', despite Hall Green Close residents owning a 'ransom' strip on the north side of the lane.

 Rose Farm is not however currently earmarked for development in the South Worcestershire Development Plan (SWDP) or the Malvern Town Neighbourhood Plan and the majority of town officials and residents are keen to preserve this beautiful gateway to Malvern.
 Housing needs are being met by a large development at Newland (800 homes) and at the old RSRE South Site (314 homes).

 'The Guarlford Road'